 Add FB to a stage of self-oscillation and try only playing the delay by changing the delay time and modulation depth.
-Here, the slightest turn of a knob will affect the sound dramatically.
-There are standing waves in the delay lines now, and changing or modulating the delay times will change the parameters of these stable vibrations.
+There are standing waves in the delay line now, and changing or modulating the delay time will change the parameters of these stable vibrations.